 When using ifdefs to delimit non-C lines such as comments or unfinished code, it is necessary to specify which symbols are to be used for that purpose.
 Otherwise, the unifdef command will try to parse for quotes and comments in those ifdef lines.

 The unifdef command cannot process cpp constructs such as:

 '''

 #if defined(X) || defined(Y)

+OR

+#elif X

+OR

 '''